African Penguin

 Key Features

-- Single black horse-shoe shaped band across the chest
+- Single black horseshoe-shaped chest band

-- Black facial mask with white border
+- Black facial mask with a white border

 When You’ll See Them